LCobham/holbertonschool-shell/io_redirections_and_filters/README.md

 14-findthatword: prints out the lines in /etc/passwd ehich contain the word "root"
 15-countthatword: counts the number of times "bin" appears in /etc/passwd
 16-whatsnext: print lines in /etc/passwd that contain the word "root" and three lines after them
+17-hidethisword: display all lines in /etc/passwd that DON'T contain the pattern "bin"